The advice sheets below have the latest information on other business advice. If you need more advice call 01753 475111 (Regulatory Services option).

 Important facts to consider before allowing an occasional or one-day sale to be held at your premises

 This guidance is for England, Scotland & Wales

 You should ensure you have a system to deal with bookings for sales at your premises, including such actions as keeping written details of all bookings.
-If the booking is made by telephone take the number and call them back to ensure that they really exist.
+If the booking is made by telephone, look the company up online and call them back to ensure that they are who they say they are.
 Ask questions about the nature of the booking to see what response you get.
 If you are at all suspicious, politely refuse and warn other potential venues.

-It is also a good idea to tell traders that you know about consumer law and reserve the right to attend yourself and notify trading standards, so that they can see that the trader doesn't break any rules.
+It is also a good idea to tell traders that you know about consumer law and reserve the right to attend yourself and notify trading standards, so they can ensure that the trader doesn't break any rules.

 Bogus sales & mock auctions: the background